 Addiction Resources shares how to treat substance abuse during a pandemic.

 The Department of Mental Health’s Show Me Hope program provides a free, confidential, multilingual helpline available 24/7 for anyone experiencing emotional difficulties due to the pandemic.
 All Missourians are eligible to use it, and it connects individuals to the DMH system of care.
 The number is 800-985-5900.

 The COVID-19 pandemic and resulting isolation guidelines can increase mental health issues and thoughts of suicide, and increased substance use, especially for addicts.
 Find more information on treatment, services, and support here.

 The Centers for Medicare & Medicaid Services (CMS) is urging nursing home staff, residents and visitors to follow established guidelines for visitation and adherence to the core principles of infection prevention.
 Read the press release.

-The CDC confirmed that COVID-19 cases and deaths are highest in small cities and rural communities, a trend underscored by the ongoing rural hospital closure crisis and rural communities being ill-equipped to deal with surges.
+COVID-19 cases and deaths are highest in small cities and rural communities, a trend underscored by the ongoing rural hospital closure crisis and rural communities being ill-equipped to deal with surges.
 Read more.

 The FDA issued an Emergency Use Authorization (EUA) for the Pfizer-BioNTech vaccine for the prevention of COVID-19 for individuals 16 years of age and older caused by SARS-CoV-2.
 Read the FDA’s press release here.
 Read the Fact Sheet here.